Pun Dictionary: D Entries

 I Like Coffee: Duncan Doughnuts

-Dust and Cook (Book Titles)
+Dust and Cook (Book Titles: Good)

-Housework: Dustin Cook n
+Housework: Dustin Cookn

-Dusty Roads (Book Titles)
+Dusty Roads (Book Titles: Good)

 Highway Travel: Dusty Rhodes

-Duty (Tom Swifty)
+Duty (Tom Swifties)

 "I'll pay off that customs official," said Tom dutifully.

-Dyne (Tom Swifty)
+Dyne (Tom Swifties)

 "Why use SI units?
 The old c.g.s. units are my friends," said Tom dynamically.